 Our parents take on the role of passing on the necessary skills to survive and become our first sense of community.
 When done healthily, a child can develop into a happy, emotionally regulated adult.
-Unfortunately, many of us still experience unhealthy information as we grow.
+But, unfortunately, many of us still experience unhealthy information as we grow.

-Perhaps a child is sent to their room when having a tantrum, sending the message that anger is not tolerated in the family and that if they express it, they will be banished to suffer alone.
+Perhaps a child is sent to their room when having a tantrum, sending the message that anger is not tolerated in the family and that they will be banished to suffer alone if they express it.

-Children’s number one need is acceptance and connection, so incidents such as this will wire the brain to suppress the anger to maintain connection, therefore creating a maladaptive pattern — a behavioural pattern that stops one from adapting to new or difficult circumstances.
-These stories prevent us from experiencing a real sense of freedom.
+Children’s number one need is acceptance and connection, so incidents such as this will wire the brain to suppress the anger to maintain connection, therefore creating a maladaptive pattern — a behavioural pattern that stops one from adapting to new or challenging circumstances.
+As a result, these stories prevent us from experiencing a real sense of freedom.

 When these patterns root in our behaviours, especially when unaware of them, it can be impossible to overcome them and create the life we truly desire.